Philip J. Joachimsen: Life

-An active member of New York City's Jewish community, Joachimsen was president of the Hebrew Benevolent Society in 1855, first president of the Hebrew Orphan Asylum in 1859, an organizer of the Hebrew Sheltering Guardian Society for Children in New York in 1879 and chairman of its advisory board, vice-president of the Hebrew Young Men's Fuel Association in 1850, and honorary counsel of the Home for Infirm and Indigent Hebrews in 1871.
+An active member of New York City's Jewish community, Joachimsen was president of the Hebrew Benevolent Society in 1855, the first president of the Hebrew Orphan Asylum in 1859, an organizer of the Hebrew Sheltering Guardian Society for Children in New York in 1879 and chairman of its advisory board, vice-president of the Hebrew Young Men's Fuel Association in 1850, and honorary counsel of the Home for Infirm and Indigent Hebrews in 1871.
 He attended Congregation Shearith Israel.
 He was a member of B'nai B'rith and the Freemasons.
 He regularly included to, among other publications, the New Yorker Staats-Zeitung, the Albany Law Journal, and The Jewish Messenger.
 He also wrote historical and legal papers, including Historical Vindication of a Martyrized Jew Against John Lothrop Motley, which discussed the innocence of the Elizabethan Jewish physician Roderigo Lopes.
-His wife was Carolina C., a poetess who was an assistant editor of the Philadelphia Jewish Record and president of the Home for Infirm and Indigent Hebrews.
+His wife was Carolina C., a poet who was an assistant editor of the Philadelphia Jewish Record and president of the Home for Infirm and Indigent Hebrews.
 They had a son and a daughter, with the daughter being the wife of Morris Goodhart.

 Joachimsen died at home on January 6, 1890.
 Rabbi Henry Pereira Mendes officiated the funeral at his home.
 Judges, lawyers, and members of Hebrew societies attended the funeral, including ex-Judge Charles P. Daly, Judge Rufus B. Cowing, Recorder Frederick Smyth, Coroner Ferdinand Levy, Judge M. C. Gross, Rabbi Frederick de Sola Mendes, Rabbi Kaufmann Kohler, Judge David McAdam, Judge Ehrlich, Assemblyman Joseph Blumenthal, ex-Judge Donahue, and Rabbi Moses Maisner.
 He was buried in Cypress Hills Cemetery.